-Fox Surname Genealogy
+Fox Surname Meaning

 If your surname is Fox, it could be of English, German, or Irish origin.
 The English name was at first Foxe and then Fox.
 The German word is Fuchs, often anglicized to Fox.
 The Irish source is either the Gaelic Sionnach or the Anglo-Norman de Bosque.
-In each case, the

 - Sionnach Abu

 - History of the Fox family in Ireland.

 - The Fox Family from Roscommon.